-(No. 66) WEDNESDAY, AUGUST 7, 2024 (2072)
+(No. 70) WEDNESDAY, AUGUST 14, 2024 (2119)

-Jurisdiction of th Tribunal.
-43B.
-The Tribunal shall hear and determine disputes between the cotton industry players on any matter relating to the cotton industry.
-Determination disputes.
-43C.
-(1) The Tribunal shall determine any dispute before it expeditiously, but in any case, shall determine a dispute within a period of three months from the date the dispute is lodged.
-(2) An appeal shall lie from the decision of t Tribunal to the High Court on points of law and facts as on points of law only to the Court of Appeal.
+Jurisdiction of the 43B.
+The Tribunal shall hear and determine disputes Tribunal. between the cotton industry players on any matter relating to the cotton industry.
+Determination disputes. of f 43C.
+(1) The Tribunal shall determine any disput before it expeditiously, but in any case, shall determine dispute within a period of three months from the date the dispute is lodged.
+(2) An appeal shall lie from the decision of the Tribunal to the High Court on points of law and facts and on points of law only to the Court of Appeal.
 Cap.
 80. Cap.
 21. (3) A decision of the Tribunal shall be enforced in the same manner as a decision of a Magistrates Court.
-(4) The Tribunal shall apply the rules of eviden and procedure under the Evidence Act and the Ci Procedure Act, with the necessary modifications, wh ensuring that its proceedings do not give undue regard procedural technicalities. vil ile Powers of the 43D.
-The Tribunal shall have the powers of Court- (a) to administer oaths to the parties and witnesser the proceedings; (b) to summon witnesses and to require t he production of documents; (c) to order the payment of costs; and (d) to order that the provisions of the law relating to Commissions of Inquiry in Kenya with to- (i) the protection of the members of tTribunal from suit; he (ii) the form of summons to witnesses; (iii) to giving or fabricating of false evidence; ; (iv) the duty and indemnity of witnesses, as the penalty for contumacy, insult or interruption of proceedings; and shall with any necessary adaptations or modifications, apply to the members of, the witnesses before, and the proceedings before, the Tribunal in like manner as they apply to Commissions of Inquiry.
+(4) The Tribunal shall apply the rules of evidence and procedure under the Evidence Act and the Civil Procedure Act, with the necessary modifications, while ensuring that its proceedings do not give undue regard to procedural technicalities.
+Powers of Tribunal. the 43D.
+The Tribunal shall have the powers of the High Court- (a) to administer oaths to the parties and witnesses to the proceedings; (b) to summon witnesses and to require the production of documents; (c) to order the payment of costs; and (d) to order that the provisions of the law relating to Commissions of Inquiry in Kenya with respect (i) the protection of the members of the Tribunal from suit; (ii) the form of summons to witnesses; (iii) to giving or fabricating of false evidence; (iv) the duty and indemnity of witnesses, and the penalty for contumacy, insult or shall with any necessary adaptations or modifications, apply to the members of, the witnesses before, and the proceedings before, the Tribunal in like manner as they apply to Commissions of Inquiry.

-(v) the appearance of advocates;
+- the penalty for contumacy, insult or interruption of proceedings; and - (v) the appearance of advocates;

-(No. 66) WEDNESDAY, AUGUST 7, 2024 (2073)
+WEDNESDAY, AUGUST 14, 2024 (2120)(No. 70)